Ask an Attorney

 You may be able to amicably resolve an invalidation action by coming to a coexistence agreement.
 This is a legal agreement between two parties to use the same or a similar trademark in the same or a similar market place under agreed conditions relating to distribution, promotion and retail channels.
 The agreement allows the two parties to use their trademarks within the terms agreed in the coexistence agreement without the fear of legal action or infringement.
 This can help prevent the two parties from enduring potentially lengthy and costly legal disputes.

 The trademark attorneys at Albright IP can advise you on the best and most cost effective strategy to take when filing or defending an invalidation action.
 Simply fill out the contact form on the left hand side of this page.
-Alternatively, give us a call.
+Alternatively, If you would like further information, please email us directly here or call +44 (0) 1242 691 801 to speak to a qualified British and European Trade Mark attorney.